Theoreticism/Language-Study/README.md

-haskell
+Haskell (Language Study class code)
 =======

-Collection of haskell code from Johnson's haskell class, from bits to completed code
+Collection of Haskell code from Johnson's Haskell class, from bits to completed code.